What Is a Router? Router Definition and Functions

 Despite popular belief, these two are not the same.
 Therefore, users may ask - how does a router work with WiFi?

-Though WLAN devices are essential if you want to share a WiFi connection with more than one WiFi device or use any device wirelessly, you technically don't need one for WiFi.
+WLAN devices are essential if you want to share a WiFi connection with more than one WiFi device.
+But you technically don't need one for WiFi.
 It's the modem that provides the Internet connection.
-If you have one device that needs to access the Internet, you can use an Ethernet cable to plug into the modem only and still be able to access what you need.

 Routers and modems work together to establish the best service with the fastest speeds possible.
 They are necessary to manage local area networks.
-But without modems, access to the Internet is impossible; you need to connect a WLAN device to a modem in order to get Internet access.
+But without modems, access to the Internet is impossible.
+You need to connect a WLAN device to a modem in order to get Internet access.

 Many companies sell router-modem combination units, which makes figuring out device connections easier if you lack technical knowledge.
-However, these units typically don't provide quite the same signal and connection strength as separate modem and router units do when connected.
-If you get your WiFi from an ISP, the unit or units they send you will suffice for your connection, but some users prefer to purchase their own WLAN devices for superior service.
+However, these units typically are weaker.
+They don't provide the same signal and connection strength as separate modem and router units do when connected.

 What is my router's IP address?